 Letitia Christian Tyler

-Letitia Christian Tyler first wife of John Tyler, was First Lady of the United States from 1841 until her death at 51, making her the youngest First Lady to pass away and one of only three to have passed away in the White House.
+Letitia Christian Tyler, first wife of President John Tyler, served as First Lady of the United States from 1841 until her death at 51.
+She was the youngest First Lady to pass away and one of only three to have passed away in the White House.

 Letitia Tyler had been confined to an invalid’s chair for two years when her husband unexpectedly became President.
 Nobody had thought of that possibility when he took his oath of office as Vice President on March 4, 1841; indeed, he had planned to fill his undemanding duties from his home in Williamsburg where his wife was most comfortable, her Bible, prayer book, and knitting at her side.